October Revolution: Legacy

 The October Revolution marks the inception of the first communist government in Russia, and thus the first large-scale and constitutionally ordained socialist state in world history.
-After this, the Russian Republic became the Russian SFSR, which later became part of the Soviet Union.
+After this, the Russian Republic became the Russian SFSR, which later became the Soviet Union.

 The October Revolution also made the ideology of communism influential on a global scale in the 20th century.
 Communist parties would start to form in many countries after 1917.

 Ten Days That Shook the World, a book written by American journalist John Reed and first published in 1919, gives a firsthand exposition of the events.
 Reed died in 1920, shortly after the book was finished.

 Dmitri Shostakovich wrote his Symphony No. 2 in B major, Op.
 14, and subtitled it To October, for the 10th anniversary of the October Revolution.
 The choral finale of the work, "To October", is set to a text by Alexander Bezymensky, which praises Lenin and the revolution.
 The Symphony No. 2 was first performed on 5 November 1927 by the Leningrad Philharmonic Orchestra and the Academy Capella Choir under the direction of Nikolai Malko.

 Sergei Eisenstein and Grigori Aleksandrov's film October: Ten Days That Shook the World, first released on 20 January 1928 in the USSR and on 2 November 1928 in New York City, describes and glorifies the revolution, having been commissioned to commemorate the event.

+The Hollywood film, Reds, released in 1981 was based on Reed's account of the October Revolution and featured interviews with historical contemporaries from the period for the film.

 The term "Red October" (Красный Октябрь, Krasnyy Oktyabr) has been used to signify the October Revolution.
 "Red October" was given to a steel factory that was made notable by the Battle of Stalingrad, a Moscow sweets factory that is well known in Russia, and a fictional Soviet submarine in both Tom Clancy's 1984 novel The Hunt for Red October and the 1990 film adaptation of the same name.

 The date 7 November, the anniversary of the October Revolution according to the Gregorian Calendar, was the official national day of the Soviet Union from 1918 onward and still is a public holiday in Belarus and the breakaway territory of Transnistria.
-Communist parties both in and out of power celebrate November 7 as the date Marxist parties began to take power.
+Communist parties both in and out of power celebrate 7 November as the date Marxist parties began to take power.

+The Russian Revolution was perceived as a rupture with imperialism for various civil rights and decolonization struggles and providing a space for oppressed groups across the world.
+This was given further credence with the Soviet Union supporting many anti-colonial third world movements with financial funds against European colonial powers.